-Wake up at 4:30 a.m., after a full 7.5-8 hours of sleep (yes, I go to bed early), and do my morning routine and exercises until 7:30 a.m., after which I’m hard at work until around 11 a.m or 12 p.m.
-Then a break, and the rest of my day is about 50% as efficient, with the rest of my day consisting of answering emails, calls, and general customer service.
-At around 6:30 or 7 p.m., I’m DONE work, and there’s not a single piece of work being looked at or thought about after 7 p.m.
+Wake up at 4:30 a.m., after a full 7.5 to 8 hours of sleep (yes, I go to bed early), and do my morning routine and exercises until 7:30 a.m., after which I’m hard at work until around 11 a.m. to 12 p.m.
+Then a break — the rest of my day is about 50% as efficient, with most of the rest of my day consisting of answering emails, calls, and general customer service.
+6:30 to 7 p.m. and I’m DONE work.
+There’s not a single piece of work being looked at or thought about after 7 p.m.
 This is how I manage to go to bed at 8:30 or 9 p.m.
 Winding down time is key.
 Decompressing, self reflecting, allowing oneself the time to simmer on the day and how to improve the next.

-You’ve had the opportunity to work with clients like OVO, BMW, Michael Kors, and Airbnb.
+You’ve had the opportunity to work with clients like OVO, BMW, and Airbnb.
 What’s your advice to those looking to grow their own businesses?